diegomezg/devops-trainee-program/11 - Terraform/01_my_first_terraform_iac.md

 Trainees will be given the tasks to build basic infrastructure in their preferred provider.
 1. Create repository for the project
-2. Choose a provider and design a simple infrastructure
+2. Declare the provider and design a simple infrastructure
 3. Create your file structure
-4. Add the resources, proviers and all objects that will compose the project
+4. Add the resources, providers and all objects that will compose the project
 5. Validate, Plan, Apply, Destroy
-5. ??
 6. Profit

 ##### Expected deliverables

-Terraform Infrastructure code for either docker, kubernetes or aws providers.
+Simple terraform Infrastructure code for docker (recommended because of simplicity) or any other.

+Think of this as your hello world.

 ##### Measuring instrument